CeliaRipple/CeliaRipple.github.io/Modelforlab1.md

 https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html
 and I obtained the tract information from American Fact Finder: https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml This is a visulization of the direction of census tracts from the CBD in Milwaukee [MapDirectionFromCityCenter](DirectionFromCityCenterMilwaukeeMetropolitan.png)
-Visulization of the median gross rent by census tract [Rent](MedianGrossRentbyCensusTractMilwaukee.png) visulization of the distance from the CBD by census tract
+Visulization of rent for census tracts in Milwaukee county visulization of the distance from the CBD by census tract [Distance](DistFromCBD.png)

 scatter plot where Median Gross Rent is graphed in relation to distance from the city center: [scatterplot](ScatterPlotRentvsDistance.html)